Overview

 Important Rulings

-- On January 18, 2024, the court further ordered that Underwriter Defendants’ motion to dismiss be denied in part.
+- On January 18, 2024, the court ordered that Underwriter Defendants’ motion to dismiss be denied in part.

 - On April 11, 2022, Cohen Milstein was appointed sole Lead Counsel and the El Paso Firemen & Policemen’s Pension Fund, San Antonio Fire & Police Pension Fund, and Indiana Public Retirement System were appointed Lead Plaintiffs.